 - Time: Six months to 84 months (seven years)

 - Interest: 8.99% to 28.99%

-- Read more about the different types of terms available.
+- Learn about the different types of terms available.

-- Your agreement: Read a standard agreement at the Alphaeon website.
+- Your agreement: See a standard agreement on Alphaeon’s website.
 Your specific interest rate and other terms may be different, based on your credit history and approved loan amount.

 CareCredit offers short-term loans with deferred interest and long-term loans with fixed interest rates.
 You can keep using your card after the initial purchase, but check your agreement carefully to make sure you know the interest rates and payoff times on new purchases.

 - You can open a joint account with both owners equally responsible for the balance.